Table sharing

 Table sharing is the practice of seating multiple separate parties (individual customers or groups of customers) who may not know each other at a single restaurant table.

 Overview

-By practicing table sharing, two (or more) groups of customers who may not know each other sit together at a table in a restaurant, and are able to get a table faster than waiting for the first group to finish.
+By practising table sharing, two (or more) groups of customers who may not know each other sit together at a table in a restaurant, and are able to get a table faster than waiting for the first group to finish.
 However, in many cultures, the act of sharing food with another person is a highly emotionally charged act; even in cultures which take a more casual attitude towards it, sharing a table with strangers in a restaurant can create some awkwardness.

 Diffusion

 Table sharing is a common practice in busy restaurants in Japan.
 In Japanese culture, being invited to a person's home to share a meal is rather uncommon and indicates a close relationship.
 However, sharing a table in public with strangers is just a routine occurrence with no special meaning.
 It is an example of how Japanese concepts of personal space are adapted to crowded urban living conditions.